Verify FF Beta ID: Unlock All, Astutech Server, and ban risks

 Yes, it can.
 Modified clients, unauthorized tools, file changes and abnormal behavior are listed by Garena as account-ban risks.
 Permanent suspension is possible.

-What is Astute Beta Server?
+What is Astutech or Astute Beta Server?

 Is using a secondary account safe?